SchoiceHabsida/css-task-english/README.md

 - Use this font https://www.fontsquirrel.com/fonts/barlow
 - Create responsive layout if you can.
 - If you know how, add animations for hover/focus effects as you see fit.
+- The text after "Individual / Business / ..." does not change

 ### Color Palette: